Current Members

 Office: 2739, Throckmorton PSC

 Chandima was born and grew up in a central part of Sri Lanka.
 She obtained her BS in Agricultural Sciences from Sabaragamuwa University of Sri Lanka, and her MS and M.Phil degree in Crop Science (2015) at the University of Peradeniya, Sri Lanka.
 She joined the Soil and Environmental Chemistry group in the Department of Agronomy at Kansas State University in May 2019 and completed her PhD in May 2024.
 She initially engaged in a HUD-funded project in El Paso, TX, where her dissertation titled as “Understanding Mechanisms of Changes in Lead Bioaccessibility in Amended Alkaline Soils through Integration of Multiple Techniques and Evaluating Methods for House Dust Collection and Assessing Dust Lead Bioaccessibility”.
-Currently, she is working as a fellow (postdoc) in an interdisciplinary team at Kansas State University, focusing on assisting Ukraine by improving agricultural production in areas affected by the conflict with Russia.
-Her work specifically addresses in situ soil remediation in war-impacted soils in Ukraine.
-This project is partnership with Chemonics International, Inc. and the U.S. Agency for International Development (USAID).
-She likes spend time with her family and reading books.
+Currently, she is working as a fellow (postdoc) at Kansas State University, a study based on bioavailability-based sustainable strategies for risk reduction of lead in soils.
+Her work specifically involved assessing the correlation between bioaccessible lead, measured by two common in vitro bioaccessibility extraction methods and lead extracted by two standard soil test methods.
+She likes to spend time with her family and reading books.

 edu.